ArmanMaesumi/java-monte-carlo/README.md

 # java-monte-carlo
 A Java library for multithreaded Monte Carlo simulations.

-See Tester.java for sample code
+See arman.edu.utexas.cs.Tester.java for sample code